Dhara159/Inkredo/README.md

 ### Notes:
 1) Join company button will be only displayed if user is logged in
-2) There might seem some issue with the behaviour with the web-app, but it's just because of the way I have mocked the response of API.
+2) ~~~There might seem some issue with the behaviour with the web-app, but it's just because of the way I have mocked the response of API.
 In the normal flow, It would work fine.
-Giving a try to change the method was an option but It was little time-consuming.
+Giving a try to change the method was an option but It was little time-consuming.~~~ I have implemented normal flow using firestore.
+You can check it on live application.
-3) There is limit of 200 requests per day.
+3) ~~~There is limit of 200 requests per day.
 IF you face any issue, please contact me.
-I will fix it within 5 minutes.
+I will fix it within 5 minutes.~~~ As I have moved database to firebase, now we are using firebase methods to get and set data.